lgviii/PillServicesPythonEnv/ocr/README.md

 Note that if opencv-python is installed, both will install opencv-python-headless as well.

 ### EasyOCR
 EasyOCR requires PyTorch.
-This includes torch, torchaudio, and torchvision.
+This includes minimally torch and torchvision.
 If running on Windows, PyTorch must be installed first.

 * torch
-* torchaudio
 * torchvision
 * easyocr